pleabargain/EnglishHelpsYourCareer/idioms.md

 # Brain surgery
 *  If something is not brain surgery, it isn't very complicated or difficult to understand or master.
+*  Making bread is not brain surgery.
+*  It's not brain surgery!
+I can do that!

 # Brass monkey
 *  If it's brass monkey weather, or cold enough to freeze the balls off a brass monkey, it is extremely cold.